cs-24-pt-10-01/Thor-client/README.md

 - Can request profiling of a program
 - Can see the energy usage of each function
-- Can view the results in real time in the form of graphs
+- Can view the results in real time in the form of graphs and a leaderboard
+- Estimation feature which allows for some of the faster functions to get values

 ## Requirements